jonsafari/clustercat/README.md

 Your browser will thank you.

 ## Perplexity
-The perplexity that ClusterCat reports uses a bidirectional trigram class language model, which is much richer than the simple unidirectional bigram-based perplexities reported by most other software.
+The perplexity that ClusterCat reports uses a bidirectional bigram class language model, which is richer than the unidirectional bigram-based perplexities reported by most other software.
 Richer models provide a better evaluation of the quality of clusters, having more sensitivity (power) to detect improvements.
 If you want to directly compare the quality of clusters with a different program's output, you have a few options:

-1. Load another clustering using `--class-file` , and see what the other clustering's initial bidirectional trigram perplexity is before any words get exchanged.
+1. Load another clustering using `--class-file` , and see what the other clustering's initial bidirectional bigram perplexity is before any words get exchanged.
 2. Use an external class-based language model.
 3. Evaluate on a downstream task.